Master-Alcy/React_Library_System/README.md

 ## My Contribution

 I was building the whole front-end react and back-end router.
 This is the first time I'm using react and I found its components can seperate functionality of the website easily, which makes the development of each part of the website clearer.
-I tried not to write react inside the html directly to reduce the readability.
+I tried not to write react inside the html directly which may reduce the readability.

 ## Some Idea